10.4 Error Message Reference

 Resolution

-- Log out of the current account in the app and log back in.
+- Sign out and sign back in.
 An expired session is the most common cause and resolves immediately.

-- If the device recently had a 316aa restriction resolved, log in using the original account that first activated the device.
+- If the device recently had a 316aa restriction resolved, sign in with the original account that first activated it.
 A different account will not be recognized.

 - Escalate Device binding cannot be cleared by the user.
-If the issue is a genuine binding conflict, contact XGRIDS.
-Clearing the binding also clears the activation and warranty record, which cannot be undone.
+Clearing a binding also clears the activation and warranty record, and that cannot be undone.
+Contact us before pursuing this route so we can confirm it is genuinely necessary.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer